benborgers/ben.page/src/content/posts/jumbocode-ai.md

 ---
-title: JumboCode + AI
+title: AI is an impediment to learning web development
 date: 2024-07-21
 unlisted: false
 ---

 Some thoughts on AI and LLMs, based on being Head of Engineering for [JumboCode](/jumbocode), a club of 180 students at Tufts University that builds software for non-profits.

-For context, almost all of our developers are learning web development (TypeScript, React, etc) for the first time.
+For context, almost all of our developers are learning web development (TypeScript, React, etc) from scratch, and have little prior experience with programming.

 ## Use of LLMs in JumboCode is ubiquitous